-As analysed in Introduction, the fault resistance will have impact on the estimate error of the impedance-based fault location methods.
-However the travelling wave-based fault location methods will have not been impact of the fault resistance.
-To demonstrate this issue, five different fault resistances including $1\ \Omega$ , $5\ \Omega$ , $10\ \Omega$ , $50\ \Omega$ , and $100\ \Omega$ are assumed for a AG fault occurring at the locations (30, 50 and 70 km).
+As analyzed in Introduction, the fault resistance will have impact on the estimate error of the impedance-based fault location methods.
+However, the traveling wave-based fault location methods will have not been impact of the fault resistance.
+To demonstrate this issue, five different fault resistances including $1\ \Omega$, $5\ \Omega$, $10\ \Omega$, $50\ \Omega$ and $100\ \Omega$ are assumed for an AG fault occurring at the locations (30 km, 50 km and 70 km).
 These simulation results are proved in Figure 18.
 It can be seen that Figure 18 compares the fault estimate error results of the three wavelets ('db4', 'coif4', 'sym4') using the single-ended method for the AG fault with various fault resistances.
 As a result, the estimate errors remain unchanged when increasing the fault resistance.